Herbal Tea Recipes

 Herbal teas are made from dried flowers, herbs, roots, spices, and leaves—excluding traditional tea leaves like green or black tea.
 These caffeine-free healing teas are rich in antioxidants and nutrients.

-Popular Herbal Teas and Their Benefits:
+Different Type of Herbal Teas and Their Benefits:

 Tea Type Main Ingredient Benefits